-The DGW can be customized to collect additional lead information depending on the needs of your club, like asking about activities or programs they are interested in.
+The DGW can be customized to collect additional lead information depending on the needs of your club, like asking about activities or programs they are interested in, or answering COVID-related health-screening questions.
 You can also include opt-in/opt-out checkboxes for email and/or text communication to collect a lead’s communication preferences right away.

 When a lead completes the DGW, Club OS will check to see if a Prospect account already exists for this person, by looking for a match to First/Last Name and phone or email.
 If the user does not already exist, a Prospect account is immediately created for them in Club OS, and the user data will be pushed to the club’s integrated member management system (if the club uses one).
 Club staff can easily find these new Prospect accounts under Recently Added on the dashboard.

 After locating (or creating) the user account, Club OS checks to see if the Prospect has a scheduled appointment.
 If they do, their scheduled appointment will automatically be set to a “completed” status and count towards an appointment show (Appts Show KPI).
 If they don’t have a scheduled appointment, an unscheduled visit (Walk-in) will be created on the calendar using the date/time they filled out the form.
 The code [W] is added to all first-time unscheduled visits to mark them as walk-in events.

 DGW and Follow-Ups